chronicle/detection-rules/tools/rule_manager/README.md

 files in the `rules` directory.

 The rule state is written to the `rule_config.yaml` file.
-The rule state contains metadata about the state of each rule such as whether it is live enabled/disabled, the rule ID, the rule version ID, etc.
+The rule state contains metadata about the state of each rule such as whether it is enabled/disabled/archived, the rule ID, the rule's revision ID, etc.

 Example output from pull latest rules command: